Top Starbucks competitors include other retail coffee shops and fast-food restaurants.

 Costa Coffee is a coffee shop that started in the United Kingdom and has expanded to 32 total markets.

 The company was founded in 1971 by the Costa Brothers in a similar fashion to Starbucks.

-Despite being the second-largest worldwide chain, Starbucks eclipses them with almost 10 times the number of stores.
+Despite being the second-largest worldwide chain, Starbucks eclipses Costa Coffee with almost 10 times the number of stores.

 Costa became the first coffee shop to deliver by drone in 2017.

-Costa was acquired by The Coca-Cola Company in 2019 and they have introduced a Costa branded canned coffee product.
+Costa was acquired by The Coca-Cola Company in 2019 and has since introduced a Costa-branded canned coffee product.

 The acquisition will see The Coca-Cola Company continue to expand the Costa brand worldwide.